-- Prepare periodic financial statements and annual audit reports - Assist you in analyzing your financial statements - Help develop a budget and a system of monthly reporting so that you can regularly check on your financial transactions in relation to what was budgeted

-- Prepare tax returns and assist with tax planning - Set up a tax calendar and a system to help you comply with all filing requirements - Help set up your accounting system - Assist with determining loan or capital requirements - Act as your advisor on financial and administrative matters - Perform operational reviews to help you find ways to run your practice more efficiently - Analyze profitability and break-even levels
+- Prepare periodic financial statements and annual audit reports - Assist you in analyzing your financial statements - Help develop a budget and a system of monthly reporting so that you can regularly check on your financial transactions in relation to what was budgeted - · Prepare tax returns and assist with tax and retirement/estate planning - Set up a tax calendar and a system to help you comply with all filing requirements - Help set up your accounting system - Assist with determining loan or capital requirements - Act as your advisor on financial and administrative matters - Consult with you to set and monitor key financial and quality performance targets and to maximize profitability (see Chapters 2 and 3)

 The following suggestions are intended to help you find the right professional accountant, attorney, banker, CPA, practice broker, and so on.
-For the purpose of consistency, we will continue using the accountant in this example.
+For the purpose of consistency, we will continue using an accountant in this example.